pbubacz/open-ai-qna/README.md

+# Local fork for testing
+Do not use this repo for your deployment as this is only for local testing.
+For your implementation pleas use orgin repo: [GitHub](https://github.com/ruoccofabrizio/azure-open-ai-embeddings-qna)

 # Azure OpenAI Embeddings QnA

 A simple web application for a OpenAI-enabled document search.
 This repo uses Azure OpenAI Service for creating embeddings vectors from documents.
 For answering the question of a user, it retrieves the most relevant document and then uses GPT-3 to extract the matching answer for the question.